effektif/user-docs/docs/integration/connectors.rst

    GET - fetches the list of record type options Response content type
   ``application/json``
+Response body

-The response body must contain an array of JSON objects, which should have a limited maximum length.
+  An array of JSON objects, which should have a limited maximum length.
   Each object in the array must have the following fields.

 .. list-table:: Record type options object properties
    :header-rows: 1